Vyral/base-template/_posts/2019-09-30-the-latest-real-estate-trend-the-build-to-rent-movement.md

 Today I’ll discuss **three key points to keep in mind as you consider build-to-rent housing:**

 **1\.
 Older generations are choosing to rent**.
 Many people of retirement age who move to Arizona are making the decision to rent homes instead of buying them so they don’t have to deal with maintenance.
-They can still get the feel of a single-family home and pride in their property like a homeowner.
+They can still get the feel of a single-family home and take pride in their property like a homeowner.

 **2\.
 Younger generations aren’t yet ready to buy**.
 Many in the younger generations are in financial positions that make purchasing a home difficult.
 They want a stepping stone between renting an apartment and owning a home of their own, and the build-to-rent movement is a great middle ground.